Daily sanctions checks with

 Usability

-- Clear and intuitive compliance case manager designed for demanding compliance officers adhering to high accountability standards
+- Clear and intuitive compliance Case manager designed for demanding compliance officers adhering to high accountability standards

 - Real-time email notifications upon linguistic matches